ACONCEPT/ValiData/readme.md

 # config.py
 The important variables to set in this file are the following:
-  * BOOTSTRAP_SERVERS : set this to a list of the bootstrap servers youwant the dstream to read from
+  * BOOTSTRAP_SERVERS : set this to a list of the bootstrap servers you want the dstream to read from and send to

-  * ZOOKEEPER_SERVERS : zookeeper servers kafka is attached to
+  * ZOOKEEPER_SERVERS : zookeeper servers for kafka

   * DATABASE : the name of the database configured in the database_connections.py file. according to the above example : "test_database"

   * STREAM_SIZE : the number of seconds of data that should be included in the spark microbatch